Monday, December 31, 2018

 "tn The preposition מִן (min) has a causal sense (translated “because of”) here and in the following clause. tn Heb “the punishment of our peace [was] on him.” שָׁלוֹם (shalom, “peace”) is here a genitive of result, i.e., “punishment that resulted in our peace.”sn Continuing to utilize the imagery of physical illness, the group acknowledges that the servant’s willingness to carry their illnesses (v.
 4) resulted in their being healed.
 Healing is a metaphor for forgiveness here."

 It was because of things we did that Jesus Christ suffered.
 Our own actions resulted in Him bearing the weight of our sins and their penalty.
-He did this with the intent of restoring us back into a proper relationship with God.
-Christ died a criminal's death in order that enmity between mankind and God be resolved.
+He did this with the intent of restoring us back to a proper relationship with God.
+Christ died a criminal's death in order that enmity between man and God be resolved.
 This hostility does not originate from God to us, but us to God.
-Human nature has a bent of rejecting God.
+Human nature has a bent of rejecting Him, which accounts for the Jews rejecting their own Messiah.

 The New English Translation has this footnote on Isaiah 53:6: